akhila-kalagarla/Python_Journey/Datatypes.md

 ## DATA TYPES
-- *Variables can store data of different types and different types can do different things
+- *Variables can store data of different types and different types can do different things*
+- * Text type